blue-eyes-vn/vietnamese-offensive-words/README.md

 > Bad words are only bad if you truly mean it!

 # :bow_and_arrow: How to use
-The <text_file_path> contains a full list of offensive words.
+The [vn_offensive_words.txt](vn_offensive_words.txt) contains a full list of offensive words.
 Please use the file <text_file_other_format> if you need the array format.

 The list will contains the original offensive word with Vienamese native accent, and its variants: without Vietnamese native accent, written in short form, writen in (teen)code.
-Word are lowercased, and ordered follow the standard of Vietnamese Alphabet.
+Word are lowercased, and are classified into each associated groups.
+When your implementation loop through the list, **please setup your implementation to ignore the line starts with "#", as they are the comment lines**

 **Example**
 | Original Vietnamese Words  | Other variants |